 A cardinal who steered Venezuela's Catholic Church through political turmoil, becoming a vocal critic of authoritarianism while defending the Church's traditional stance.

-Jorge Liberato Urosa Savino was a central figure in Venezuelan society during a period of profound political and economic crisis.
-Ordained a priest in 1967, he rose steadily through the Church's ranks, known for his intellectual rigor and doctrinal conservatism.
-Appointed Archbishop of Caracas in 2005 and made a cardinal the following year, he found himself at the helm of the nation's most influential moral institution as Hugo Chávez consolidated his socialist revolution.
-Urosa's leadership was defined by a delicate balancing act.
-He became a persistent critic of the government's erosion of democracy and human rights, using his pulpit to advocate for dialogue and justice.
-Yet he also frequently clashed with more progressive elements within the Church and society, upholding orthodox positions on social issues.
-For over a decade, his tall, bespectacled figure represented a voice of opposition that the state could not easily silence, making him a pivotal, if sometimes controversial, pillar in Venezuela's fractured landscape.
+Jorge Liberato Urosa Savino became Archbishop of Caracas in 2005 and a cardinal in 2006.
+Born in 1942, he was ordained a priest in 1967 and rose through the Church's ranks with a reputation for intellectual rigor and doctrinal conservatism.
+As Hugo Chávez consolidated his socialist revolution, Urosa led Venezuela's most influential moral institution.
+He criticized the government's erosion of democracy and human rights, using his pulpit to advocate for dialogue and justice.
+He also clashed with progressive elements within the Church, upholding orthodox positions on social issues.
+For over a decade, his tall, bespectacled figure represented a voice of opposition the state could not easily silence.
+He died in 2021.

 1928–1945